Ajatt-Tools/impd/README.md

     Audio files that are no longer recent get archived if you call `impd archive`, and videos get skipped if you call `impd add_recent`.
 * `padding` - Set a pad to the dialog timings.
 For example, 0.5 = half a second.
+* `music_dir` - Custom music directory.
+Set it only when `impd` fails to automatically detect your music directory.

 **Example config file:**